danielcarter/danielcarter.github.io/_assignments/online_media/online_media_user_research.md

 short_title: online_media_user_research
 ---

 For this project, you'll be conducting user research in preparation for your organization site.
-User research can help you to understand your clients or the people who will use the site.
-In this project, we'll focus on user research that happens prior to design, but you might also conduct user research to evaluate a project and revise it.
+We'll use user research to learn about the people who might use the site.

 ### Learning Objectives